If you are comparing the best areas to stay in CDMX in 2026, the same three names come up again and again: Condesa, Roma Norte, and Polanco.

 A simple sequence that works for most people:

 - Default to Roma Norte unless you have a specific reason otherwise.
-The inventory, cafe density, and fiber coverage deliver the best risk-adjusted remote work experience.
+The inventory, cafe density, restaurant scene, and walkability deliver the best risk-adjusted CDMX stay for most people.

 - Switch to Condesa if your calendar has early calls, you value quiet evenings, or you have a dog and want park access.